11 Snakes Found In Java (Indonesia)

 This species generally rests on branches, though not 100% exclusively, and reaches a known maximum of 90.0cm.
 Ashy pitvipers don’t cause legions of deaths per year, but have a strongly haemorrhagic venom, which acts via pro-coagulant means, activating clotting factors so rapidly that none ultimately remain.

-Ashy pitvipers are a highly variable snake in appearance.
+Ashy pitvipers (Craspedocephalus puniceus) are a highly variable snake in appearance.
 They’re generally yellow to grey, smattered with many fine spots that give them their “ashy” name.
 However, males are far more colourful overall, with far more vividly contrasting patterns.
 The picture above is probably a female, as its colours are more uniform.
 Occasionally, you can even find purple varieties of the Ashy pitviper.

 Ashy pitvipers are recognisable partly by their jutting snout, and a few elevated supraocular scales, giving them the appearance of having eyelashes.
 Because of these features, and the fact that they’re rarely a clean pastel green, they’re simple to distinguish from Java’s other tree-dwelling pitviper, Trimeresurus insularis (see below).